|Born||in New York City, New York, USA|

-Goldberg first came to prominence with her starring role in The Color Purple (1985).
+Goldberg had her first big film starring role in The Color Purple (1985).
 She received much critical acclaim, and an Oscar nomination for her role and became a major star as a result.
 Subsequent efforts in the late 1980s were, at best, marginal hits.
 These movies mostly were off-beat to formulaic comedies like Burglar (1987), The Telephone (1988) and Jumpin' Jack Flash (1986).
 She made her mark as a household name and a mainstay in Hollywood for her Oscar-winning role in the box office smash Ghost (1990).
-Whoopi Goldberg was at her most famous in the early 1990s, making regular appearances on "Star Trek: The Next Generation" (1987).
-She admitted to being a huge fan of the original "Star Trek" (1966) series and jumped at the opportunity to star in "Star Trek: The Next Generation".
+Whoopi Goldberg was at her most famous in the early 1990s, making regular appearances on Star Trek: The Next Generation (1987).
+She admitted to being a huge fan of the original Star Trek: The Original Series (1966) series and jumped at the opportunity to star in "Star Trek: The Next Generation".

 Goldberg received another smash hit role in Sister Act (1992).
 Her fish-out-of-water with some flash seemed to resonate with audiences and it was a box office smash.
 Whoopi starred in some highly publicized and moderately successful comedies of this time, including Made in America (1993) and Soapdish (1991).
 Goldberg followed up to her success with Sister Act 2: Back in the Habit (1993), which was well-received but did not seem to match up to the first.